 The search for Cyclops was exhaustive: Navy cruisers plied the trade routes, scouted beaches and inspected remote bays.
-Crews radioed the lost ship day after day, but there was nothing: no reply, no debris, not even an oil slick.
-The huge ship had simply vanished.
+Crews radioed the lost ship day after day, but there only silence: no reply, no debris, not even an oil slick.
+The mighty ship had simply vanished.

 In June 1918, then-Assistant Secretary of the Navy Franklin D. Roosevelt announced Cyclops and 306 men – 15 officers, 221 crew members and in excess of 50 passengers – were presumed lost at sea.
 It was the greatest loss of life unrelated to combat in U.S. Naval history.
 “There has been no more baffling mystery in the annals of the Navy than the disappearance last March of the USS Cyclops,” Secretary of the Navy Josephus Daniels wrote.
 “There has not been a trace of the vessel and long-continued and vigilant search of the entire region proved utterly futile.”

 Other theories emerged of sea monsters, meteorites and the aforementioned mutiny.
-The loss of Cyclops – along with the later disappearance of five Navy torpedo bombers known as “Flight 19” – gave rise to the ship-swallowing lore of the Bermuda Triangle, which some claim has been soundly debunked.
+The loss of Cyclops – along with the later disappearance of five Navy torpedo bombers known as “Flight 19” – gave rise to the ship- and plane-swallowing lore of the Bermuda Triangle, which some claim has been soundly debunked.
 But others aren’t so sure.

 According to Marvin Barrash of Kent Island, the great-nephew of another ship fireman, the loss of the ship and her crew became a discomfiting episode for the Navy, “The whole existence of the ship has been swept under a rug,” he asserted.
 “It wasn’t like it was lost in a glorious battle.
 It just kind of fell off the face of the Earth.”
 Barrash spent more than a decade researching Cyclops, amassing Navy records, ship logs, dispatches, photos, even a sooty bag of manganese ore.
 In 2010, he published a 700-page history of the ship.
 Now, he’s working with the office of U.S. Rep. Andy Harris to erect the first monument to the lost vessel.
 “As a Navy veteran, I feel I have a duty to honor the crew members on the USS Cyclops who never returned home to Baltimore, and the families they left behind,” the Baltimore County Republican said in a statement.

-Underwater explorers have dived for the prized wreck for decades, but a succession of recent, splashy discoveries brings renewed hope to the search.
+For decades, underwater explorers have searched for the wreck, but a succession of recent, splashy discoveries brings renewed hope to the search.
 Today’s crews employ devices that can detect the magnetic field of a washing machine buried in sea mud.
 Their sonar can sweep the depths like a flashlight.
 Year after year, the number of lost ships dwindles.
 “The short list keeps getting shorter these days as technology steps in,” explained Delgado, the explorer.
 “Things can be found.
 It’s just a question of time and money.”
 Delgado and researchers from the National Oceanic and Atmospheric Administration announced two years ago they had found the Baltimore-built tug USS Conestoga, missing since 1921, outside San Francisco Bay.
 Last year, a research crew led by Microsoft co-founder Paul Allen found USS Indianapolis, a Navy cruiser torpedoed in the Pacific late in World War II.
 Last week, Allen’s crew located another vessel beneath the Coral Sea: the World War II aircraft carrier USS Lexington.